 In the meantime, I know what is happening here.
 Rhubarb.
 Rhubarb and mint.
 The cocktail today is a spin on the classic Moscow Mule.

 Perhaps 7 or 8 years ago the Ladyfriend and I went to dinner with my parents and my (non-drinking) dad became very excited seeing a Moscow Mule on the menu.
-He told us a bit of the history (essentially an advertising ploy) of the drink, we all tried it, and it quickly became one of my favorite warm weather drinks.
+He told us a bit of the history (essentially an advertising ploy) of the drink, we all tried it, and it quickly became one of my favourite warm weather drinks.
 Or a maybe-spring-is-coming-afterall drink.
 Or a yay-the-mint-is-back drink.
 It is gingery, fizzy, refreshing perfection.

 Rhubarb Moscow Mule